aevilla160/hpc_docs/docs/jupyterhub.md

-## What are Jupyter Notebooks?
+## JupyterNotebooks?
 Jupyter Notebook is an open-source web application that allows you to create and share documents that contain **live code**, equations, visualizations, and narrative text.
 Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 ### Features <!-- {docsify-ignore} -->

   - **Interactive Environment:** Jupyter Notebooks provide an interactive computing environment where users can write and execute code in a step-by-step manner.
   - **Support for Multiple Languages:** While originally designed for Python, Jupyter Notebooks support various programming languages like Julia, Python, and R.
   - **Rich Output:** Notebooks allow the incorporation of rich media outputs such as plots, images, videos, and interactive widgets alongside code and text cells.
   - **Markdown Support:** In addition to code cells, users can include Markdown cells to write formatted text, equations (using LaTeX syntax), and even HTML for documentation or explanations.
   - **Data Visualization:** Using libraries like Matplotlib, Seaborn, users can create interactive and static visualizations directly within the notebook environment.
   - **Integration with Libraries and Tools:** Jupyter Notebooks seamlessly integrate with various data science libraries and tools such as NumPy, Pandas, SciPy, TensorFlow, and scikit-learn.

 ### Components <!-- {docsify-ignore} -->